chyan26/AllSkyCam/EXTERNAL_DATA_API.md

 # Dashboard External Data API

-The AllSkyCam Dashboard can accept data from external sources through dedicated update methods.
+The AllSkyCam Dashboard is designed for autonomous operation and accepts data from external sources through dedicated update methods.
+All data is displayed simultaneously without requiring manual interaction.

+## Design Principles

+- **Autonomous Operation**: All data visible without manual clicks or tabs
+- **Real-time Updates**: Accept data at any frequency from external sources
+- **Thread-safe**: Safe for multi-threaded data sources
+- **No Manual Interaction**: Suitable for unattended operation

 ## Dashboard Class Methods